iMosher/Fitness-Tracker/README.md

 docker compose build
 ```

-To run the fastapi server without docker, create a virtual environment, install from `requirements.txt`, and then use `fastapi dev app.py`.
+To run the fastapi server without docker, create a virtual environment, install from `requirements.txt`, and then use `fastapi dev backend` from the project root directory.